 In the past few months that I've had The Chatty Introvert site (and thanks for your attention so far, dear readers), one issue I've been able to partly avoid is my very personal fight with my weight and health.
 Granted, because of some cyberstalking and other circumstances, I have avoided most personal stories (unless I … Continue reading Self-Defense & Fitness for Dummies (or maybe it’s just me…)

 Because healthcare is hard.
 More specifically, paying for the sonofabitch is what's so hard.
 We don't have the economy we used to have, and the insurance system we used to have, and the system in place that made it work because the jobs are gone that fed the beast well.
 And I don't mean the damned Obamacare/ACA thing everybody wants to bitch about.

 My Copy: 9780142401095 I admit, I might not have been in the right place when I first read this book, which colored my initial review of it.
 But the second time around, it got to me a little more than I expected, and I could enjoy it.
-The Devil's Arithmetic has an interesting presentation and … Continue reading The Devil’s Arithmetic, by J. Yolen
+The Devil's Arithmetic has an interesting presentation and … Continue reading The Devil’s Arithmetic, by Jane Yolen

 My copy: 9783822870211 I admit that when I went to the Museum of Fine Arts Houston for a lecture, I usually ended up with one of these Taschen art books before I left.
 This one and a few others, however, I believe I got when the bookstore in the mall was closing down and I … Continue reading Pop Art, by T. Osterwold